 8. Invite-The only invites you can send (for free) on Facebook to an event are to those to whom you have a personal connection.
 This is precisely why it is so important you treat Facebook as a networking and relationship tool, rather than a news dissemination device.
 I’m not advocating you spam all your friends and family with every event you create, but do go through your connections looking for those who might be interested.

 7. Share-One way to get the event in front of your fan base and into their Newsfeeds is to “share” the event.
 The day you create it, it’s likely to find its way into the Newsfeed of quite a few fans.
 However, Facebook’s algorithm is dependent upon a variety of variables, so you should NOT assume all fans saw it the first time you posted.
-Share the event, and/or post and link to it regularly in the days leading up to the event.
+Share the event to the Facebook Fan Page Timeline, and/or post and link to it regularly in the days leading up to the event.

 6. Keep It Fresh-Once people start to join the event, keep the information fresh.
 Post event updates, teasers, prizes, speakers, pictures, videos, etc to keep interest of those who plan to attend.
 When something excites them, they may comment (which their connections will see in their news ticker) or they may share it to their wall (which their connections will see in their Newsfeed).